Photo by Susan Wilson

 Scott Wheeler is Distinguished Artist in Residence at Emerson College in Boston, where he has conducted musical theatre works by Stephen Sondheim, Leonard Bernstein, Cy Coleman and many others.
 He is a recognized expert in the coaching and analysis of songs from the entire history of American musical theatre, from the early 20th century to the latest shows in New York and elsewhere.
 Performers who have studied with Scott Wheeler are currently performing on Broadway, in Broadway tours, in regional theatre and in cabaret.
 Several of his students have also made careers as theatrical songwriters.

 The 2016-17 season showcases Wheeler’s multi-faceted compositional style in several nationwide performances and on the release of a new recording.
 Ben Gunn, a song cycle set to poems by Pulitzer Prize-winning poet Paul Muldoon, premieres in spring 2016 by the Buffalo Chamber Players and the Florestan Recital Project followed by a performance at the Brooklyn Art Song Society.
-In September 2016, Wheeler’s new opera Naga with libretto by Cerise Jacobs premiered by Beth Morrison Projects and Friends of Madame White Snake at Boston’s Cutler Majestic Theatre.
+In September 2016, Wheeler’s new opera Naga with libretto by Cerise Jacobs premiered by Beth Morrison Projects and White Snake Projects at Boston’s Cutler Majestic Theatre.
 Taking a page from his mentor Virgil Thomson, Wheeler presents an aphoristic gallery of piano portraits in his new album Portraits & Tributes (Bridge Records, TBR June 2016) featuring pianist Donald Berman.
 Complemented by a CD release concert at Brooklyn’s National Sawdust, Portraits & Tributes comprises Wheeler’s vignettes and

 gifts to friends ranging from Birthday Card for Tony for The New York Times critic Anthony Tommasini to Epithalamion for pianist Donald Berman.
 Marking Wheeler’s debut as a composer for ballet The Emperor and the Nightingale with choreography by Melissa Barak, premieres in June 2017.
 Scott Wheeler’s operas have been commissioned and/or performed by the Metropolitan Opera/Lincoln Center Theatre, Washington National Opera, New York City Opera, Boston Conservatory Opera, Boston Lyric Opera, and Beth Morrison Projects.
 Since writing his first opera The Construction of Boston (1988), Wheeler has written a number of large and small stage works, including Democracy (2002), an evening length opera on a libretto of Romulus Linney that was featured on the Vox program of New York City Opera, then was commissioned by the Washington National Opera, which premiered the work in 2005.
 The orchestras of Minnesota, Houston, Toledo and Indianapolis have featured his orchestral and